07464786086

 If you have an old fusebox then we strongly recommend having it checked to see if it conforms to the latest safety regulations and that – most importantly – it’s safe!
 If your fusebox has a wooden back, cast-iron switches, or a strange mix of fuses then you might have a fusebox that dates back to the 1960s or even earlier!
 In these circumstances, an immediate replacement is needed.

-Call us for a quick chat and an electrical review
+Book our Exprienced Electrician for a quick chat and an electrical review.

 We all love electrical devices and the benefits of having gadgets and devices such as Google home assistants, smart TVs and easy to use kitchen appliances that make life easier, but we shouldn’t take for granted the electrical system that makes these things work.